Nusantara: Geography

 NASA's February 2024 Landsat image.

 Nusantara is located on the east coast of Borneo, the world's third largest island.
 The city shares a land border with the province of East Kalimantan and has a coastal line that stretches eastward to the Makassar Strait and southward to Balikpapan Bay.
 Nusantara also has four islands (Benawa Besar, Batupayau, Jawang, and Sabut) located to the north of Balikpapan Bay.
 The city boasts a hilly landscape and was previously an industrial forest, with its concession owned by Sukanto Tanoto.

 Zoning

 Map of Nusantara over the contemporary border of East Kalimantan.
-The pink area denotes the Main Governmental Area; the green area denotes the Capital City Area (encompassing both Sepaku and Loa Kulu districts); the orange area denotes the Capital City Development Zone.
+The pink area denotes the Main Governmental Area; the green area denotes the Capital City Area (encompassing parts of both Sepaku District in Penajam North Paser Regency and Loa Kulu District in Kutai Kartanegara Regency); the orange area denotes the Capital City Development Zone.

 Nusantara encompasses an area of 2560 km2 designated as National Strategic Area (Kawasan Strategis Nasional, KSN), with 68.56 km2 as the Main Governmental Zone (Kawasan Inti Pusat Pemerintahan, KIPP), 561.80 km2 as the Capital City Area (Kawasan Ibu Kota Negara), and the remainder as the Capital City Development Zone (Kawasan Pengembangan Ibu Kota Negara).
 The Nusantara metropolitan area will include the surrounding regencies and cities of East Kalimantan, such as Balikpapan and Samarinda.